CodyHarsh/hacktoberfest-2022/README.md

 * Create a simple "Hello, World" script in a language of your choice

-Choose one or all 3, make a pull request for your work and wait for it to be merged!
+Make a pull request for your work and wait for it to be merged!

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)